 In Section~\ref{Algorithm}, we provide an algorithm for constructing the stable Auslander-Reiten component of a given string module of a Brauer graph algebra using only information from its underlying Brauer graph.
 This algorithm is of particular importance because it allows us to describe the string combinatorics of the algebra in terms of the Brauer graph.
 This algorithm thus allows us to prove several results later in the paper, which relate the number and shape of the components of the Auslander-Reiten quiver of the algebra to its underling Brauer graph.

 In \cite{ErdmannAR}, the Auslander-Reiten components of self-injective special biserial algebras have been described.
 In particular, any Brauer graph algebra has a finite number of exceptional tubes in the stable Auslander-Reiten quiver.
-In Section~\ref{Components}, we show that the rank and the total number of these tubes is closely related to the distinct Green walks around the Brauer graph.
+In Section~\ref{Components}, we show that the rank and the total number of these tubes is closely related to the distinct Green walks of the Brauer graph.
 Specifically, we prove the following.

 \begin{thm} Let $A$ be a representation-infinite Brauer graph algebra with Brauer graph $G$ and let $_s\Gamma_A$ be its stable Auslander-Reiten quiver.
-Then \begin{enumerate}[label=(\alph*)] \item there is a bijective correspondence between the exceptional tubes in $_s\Gamma_A$ and the distinct double-stepped Green walks along $G$; and \item the rank of an exceptional tube is given by the length of its associated double-stepped Green walk along $G$. \end{enumerate} \end{thm}
+Then \begin{enumerate}[label=(\alph*)] \item there is a bijective correspondence between the exceptional tubes in $_s\Gamma_A$ and the distinct double-stepped Green walks of $G$; and \item the rank of an exceptional tube is given by the length of the corresponding double-stepped Green walk of $G$. \end{enumerate} \end{thm}

 It is shown in \cite{ErdmannAR} that the Auslander-Reiten components of Brauer graph algebras are strongly related to the growth type of the algebra.
 The algebra, for example, contains a Euclidean component of the form $\mathbb{Z}\tilde{A}_{p,q}$ if and only if the algebra is domestic and of infinite representation type.
 We use a simple application of the above theorem to show the following results regarding the values of $p$ and $q$. \begin{thm} Let $A$ be a Brauer graph algebra constructed from a graph $G$ of $n$ edges and suppose $_s\Gamma_A$ has a $\mathbb{Z}\tilde{A}_{p,q}$ component. \begin{enumerate}[label=(\alph*)] \item If $A$ is 1-domestic, then $p+q=2n$. \item If $A$ is 2-domestic, then $p+q=n$. \end{enumerate} Furthermore, if $G$ is a tree, then $p=q=n$. \end{thm}